Blockchains. Distributed ledger protocols. Bitcoin, bitmessage, and the paranoiac-and-yet-hyperoptimistic world of digital cryptocurrency.

 The underlying technology relates in some way to Zcash it seems?

 Not sure, except that it seems you have to know about this because it is cited by other currencies as an example. sk-SNARKS look interesting.

 pegnet is a grassroot crypto trading network that seems to be propagating via meetups.
 This gives it the unfortunate dynamics of a Multi-Level-Marketing scam, although in a sense, cryptocurrencies are absolutely about harnessing MLM-type dynamics.

-Here is an obvious idea (to a statistician, in hindsight) that I am sure must be common, but I have only seen one example of.
-Instead of majority consensus, take randomized polls of the network to statistically determine majority.
-The result is Randomized consensus-less bitcoin (Guerraoui et al. 2019).
+An obvious idea (to a statistician, in hindsight) that I am sure must be common, but I have only seen one example of: Instead of majority consensus, take randomized polls of the network to statistically determine majority.
+The result is randomized consensus-less bitcoin (Guerraoui et al. 2019).